Family Provision Claims | By Lawyers

 • Item icon Adequate provision – The two-stage process

-Once eligibility is established family provision claims involve a two-stage process as originally articulated by the majority of the High Court in Singer v Berghouse [1994] HCA 40:
+Once eligibility is established, family provision claims involve a 2-stage process as originally articulated by the majority of the High Court in Singer v Berghouse [1994] HCA 40:

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.